tronprotocol/documentation-en/docs/Tron-http.md

 Way to set the 'visible' parameter:

-1.&nbsp;For the api need no parameter: by adding 'visible' parameter in the url
+1.&nbsp;For the api needs no parameter: by adding 'visible' parameter in the url

 + example: